-Bear Trail Lodge is located at the epicenter of some of the best trout, salmon and char fisheries in Alaska.
+Bear Trail Lodge, a fly fishing lodge in Alaska, is located at the epicenter of some of the best trout, salmon and char fisheries in Alaska.
 For those who are looking for a superb fly-out experience targeting a mixed bag experience, Bear Trail should be at or near the top of the list!
 Guests are met in Anchorage and flown to the lodge as a part of the package, and returned to Anchorage at trip’s end.
 Accommodations are more than comfortable, the cuisine is delectable, and the staff and guides love to give their guests a world-class vacation!

 Reservations & Rates

 Bear Trail Lodge is one of the few quality lodges in the region that offers shorter than full week stays, a great option for those wanting to combine a few days of serious fishing with other business or tourist activities.

 2 full days fishing / 2 nights lodging - $4,325

 3 full days fishing / 3 nights lodging - $5,925

 4 full days fishing / 4 nights lodging - $7,510

 5 full days fishing / 5 nights lodging - $9,175

 6 full days fishing / 6 nights lodging - $10,575